 7. Live in peace—enjoy rest and security from the Lord.

-If you are currently living in a low valley or difficult season, worship the Lord in the splendor of his holiness.
+If you are currently living in a low valley or difficult season, remember to worship the Lord in the splendor of his holiness.

 Turn your pain into a valley of praise.

-And when you get there, you’ll that find your adversaries have already been defeated.
+Then you’ll find that your adversaries have already been defeated.

 You are my hiding place; you will protect me from trouble and surround me with songs of deliverance.
 Psalm 32:7

 You can download a FREE printable with these Scriptures on Victory by clicking on the button below!